The Haflinger horse is one of the most versatile breeds ever - it originates from the mountains of South Tyrol.

 Originally, the Haflinger horse was merely considered an animal able to keep up with the requirements of alpine warfare.
 In fact, the Monzoccolo, a mountain ridge between Bolzano and Merano, can be considered to be the home of this horse breed: due to its sparse vegetation, a small and unambitious mountain horse evolved.
 The name, however, is attachable to the small village of Avelengo (Hafling, in German) near Merano.
 In 1898, the name “Haflinger” and the horse breed were officially approved and registered by the Austrian Department of Agriculture.

-The typical Haflinger horse is always chestnut with flaxen mane and tail, and has a withers height of 140 to 155 cm (as defined by the World Haflinger Breeding and Sports Federation based in Bolzano).
-The nice little horse is known as versatile, willing to work, good-natured and sure-footed, and has strong nerves, making it also the ideal horse for therapeutic riding.
+The typical Haflinger is fox-coloured, has a flax-coloured to white mane and tail, and has a withers-height of 140 to 155 cm (as defined by the World Haflinger Breeding and Sports Federation with seat in Bolzano).
+The nice little horse is known as versatile, good-natured, willing to work and sure-footed, and has strong nerves, making it also the ideal horse for therapeutic riding.